rolftimmermans/zeromq-ng/README.md

 ## Class: zmq.Observer

 An event observer for ØMQ sockets.
+This starts up a ZMQ monitoring socket internally that receives all socket events.
 The event observer can be used in one of two ways, which are **mutually exclusive**:

 * By consuming events with `receive()`.
 * By attaching event handlers (like a classic Node.js event emitter).